 Consolidate Debts

 When you remortgage, you can potentially add other unsecured debts to your mortgage, such as credit card bills or car finance.
-This can provide great financial and practical help for those wanting to clear their debts, save themselves stress and organise their finances.
+This can provide significant financial and practical help for those wanting to clear their debts, reduce stress and better organise their finances.

-It’s important to note that you could end up paying more overall when you consolidate debt via a remortgage than if you had continued managing your unsecured debts as the mortgage will be spread over a longer term – which means you’ll be paying interest for longer.
+It’s important to note that you could end up paying more overall when you consolidate debt via a remortgage than if you had continued managing your unsecured debts separately.
+This is because the mortgage will be spread over a longer term, meaning you’ll be paying interest for a longer period.

 If you’re considering borrowing into retirement, most remortgage lenders will ask the following: